pfoser/tutorial-express-leaflet/README.md

-# Tutorial: Creating an Express Node.js Server for a Simple Leaflet Webmap
+# Tutorial: Express Node.js Server Leaflet Webmap

-Richard Wen <rrwen.dev@gmail.com>

-A tutorial for creating a leaflet webmap with express in Node.js
+Original tutorial from Richard Wen <rrwen.dev@gmail.com>.
+Additions by Dieter Pfoser <dpfoser@gmu.edu>.

+A tutorial for creating three leaflet webmaps with express in Node.js.
+The applications (see code folder) range from a simple webmap (Application 1) to building a client-server application that shows GeoJSON data (Application 3).
+Application 2 uses [Pug](https://github.com/pugjs/pug) (formely known as jade), a template engine for building Web pages, to implement Application 1.

+# Preliminaries

 ## Step 1.
 Install Software